 Healthy Shopping by Aisle

 Make the most of your grocery store visits and fill your cart with healthy choices.
-The typical (good) advice that you hear is to stick to the parimeter of the grocery store.
+The typical (good) advice that you hear is to stick to the perimeter of the grocery store.
 This allows you to focus on fresh produce, the bulk bins and meat, while ignoring the processed snacks in the middle.
 Sometimes, you simply need to grab something from one of the middle aisles.
 Here’s how to safely get through the entire store with a healthy load of affordable groceries.

 - Produce Aisle: Reach for brightly hued fruits and veggies such as carrots, broccoli, sweet potatoes, tomatoes and oranges, and dark leafy greens like romaine and kale for the most phytonutrients, antioxidants, vitamins and minerals.
-Bonus read: 5 Non-Lettuce Greens to Add to Your Diet

 - Cereal Aisle: Reach for brands with fewer than 150 calories per cup, at least 3 grams of fiber and no more than 8 grams of sugar per serving.
 Bonus points if you can find a good brand with over 5g of fiber per serving.